menu

 Demographics

 The people who call Nashville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashville residents report their race to be White.
-Important ancestries of people in Nashville include English, German, Scandinavian, Irish, and Swiss.
+Important ancestries of people in Nashville include English, German, Irish, Scandinavian, and Swiss.

 The most common language spoken in Nashville is English.
 Other important languages spoken here include German/Yiddish and West Germanic languages.